-ANS.
-TIME offered variety of mock test and sample test papers and important part of my preparation was the mock tests at my coaching institute; they helped me a great deal in recognizing my areas of strength and most importantly my weaknesses.
-Plus the tutors were also ex faculty of IIM so that gave an insight about what CAT and the questions and MBA is all about
+Ans.
+TIME offered a variety of mock tests, sample test papers.
+The most important part of my preparation was the mock tests at my coaching Institute; they helped me a great deal in recognizing my areas of strength and most importantly my weaknesses.
+Plus the tutors were also ex-faculty of IIM so that gave an insight about what CAT, the questions and MBA is all about.

-ANS.
-Foremost thing is to set a Target for yourself.
-Know your capabilities whether you can give long continuous sittings or you are comfortable with short 2-3 hrs sittings.
-I used to devote 1-2 hrs every day, each for Quant and Verbal.
+Ans.
+Foremost thing is to set a target for yourself.
+Know your capabilities whether you can give long continuous sittings or you are comfortable with short 2-3 hours sittings.
+I used to devote 1-2 hours every day, each for Quant and Verbal.
 Get your basics right.
 Solve as many books/Material/online papers as possible and chalk out your weak areas.
 Gradually, you can increase your studying hours to as much as you can

+Ans.
 While I was preparing for MBA entrance exams I was pursuing an internship, I joined T.I.M.E. coaching institute's morning classes.
-Apart from the classes I dedicated 2 hours every day to revising what was taught in the class.
+Apart from the classes, I dedicated 2 hours every day to revising what was taught in the class.

-The toughest section for me was (strong area that is being asked) was the QA+DI section, specifically the DI part.
-I could not solve the DI questions in the ideal amount of time in the mock tests and also, my overall attempt in this section used to be low due to slower speed.
+The toughest section for me was ( a strong area that is being asked) was the QA+DI section, specifically the DI part.
+I could not solve the DI questions in the ideal amount of time in the mock tests and also, my overall attempt in this section used to be low due to a slower speed.

 The easiest section for me was the VA+LR section.
 I felt I had a good enough grasp logical reasoning skills combined with a good grasp on English, as I am an avid reader.

-ANS.
+Ans.
 There are few sites offering mock or model entrance examinations for CAT.
 Some of the sites are paid sites. http://www.indiastudychannel.com/questions has hundreds of entrance questions, categorized by subject.
 Even though it is not categorized by exams, you can find it useful for MBA and CAT exams.
-This is a free service and you can practise the exams subjectwise.
+This is a free service and you can practice the exams subject wise.

-Build your Basics: Instead of memorizing long formulae, practice more with applying basic concepts on every CAT quant question.
-You should go back to basics for this section.
-NCERT arithmetic text books from classes 9 to 12 are the best in this regard.
-Pick up the guide books where the thought-processes are outlined well.
+Ans: Build your Basics: Instead of memorizing long formulae, practice more with applying basic concepts on every CAT quant question, you should go back to basics for this section.
+NCERT arithmetic textbooks from classes 9 to 12 are the best in this regard.
+Pick up the guidebooks where the thought-processes are outlined well.

 Practice is Key: Last but not the least; you should practice as much as you can.
 Once you build your basics, the practice will give you the edge and enable you to just scan the equation and give the answer.
 This will really help boost your confidence, as says Mr Balasubramanian, "The questions require more application.
 Importantly, there are no freebies.
 So, there is no place to hide.
 In many ways, this is more challenging and you need to practice a lot."

-I prefered the Pearson books because they do not have as many errors as TMH books.
+Ans: I preferred the Pearson books because they do not have as many errors as TMH books.
 Also, if printed material is what you want to use - you should also look at the study material provided by TIME, IMS, or Career Launcher.
-Stick to one resource out of the above mentioned ones.
+Stick to one resource out of the above-mentioned ones.

-I cant say much as i said DI was a weak part for me but try to improve your ability for mental calculations and your ability to avoid language traps
+Ans: I can not say much as I said DI was a weak part for me but try to improve your ability for mental calculations and your ability to avoid language traps

 Solve different question types pertaining to Graphs and practice DI/DS questions regularly